miplab-cnu/miplab-cnu.github.io/_members/minhtrieu_tran.md

 # email: dhe17@umd.edu
 # github: DongzeHE
 ---

-He is currently a PhD student in the Multimedia and Image Processing Lab at Chonnam National University studying Medical Image Processing.
-His research interests include Deep Learning in Medical and Statistics.
+He received a B.S. degree in Electronics and Telecommunications from Vietnam Aviation Academy, Vietnam in 2016.
+He received a M.S. degree in Electronics from Hochiminh University of Technology and Education in 2018.
+He is currently a Ph.D student in the dept. of Electronics and Computer Engineering, Chonnam National University, Korea.
+His interests include deep learning based image processing, computer vision and pattern recognition.